pklesk/fast_rboost_bins/data_raw_hand/readme.txt

 Photos of backgrounds have been downloaded from the https://pixabay.com repository of images.
-They are provided under the licence CC0 - Creative Commons Zero - and can be freely applied for both academic and commercial purposes.
+They are provided under CC0 licence - Creative Commons Zero - and can be freely applied for both academic and commercial purposes.